imjoy-team/dev.imjoy.io/docs/user_manual.md

   to login the remote server with SSH, start the plugin engine with `python -m imjoy --serve --host=0.0.0.0`.
   By default, the host is to `127.0.0.1`, which allows only local connections.
 For remote access, the host is set to `0.0.0.0`.
   The plugin engine will be launched and serve a copy of the ImJoy app through `http://YOUR_REMOTE_IP:9527`.
-  At the end of the initialization process, it will display the **connection token**.
+  At the end of the initialisation process, it will display the **connection token**.
   Copy it from the terminal, since you will need it in the next step. **KEEP THIS TOKEN PRIVATE!!!!**

+0. If you have a domain name or host name configured to your host, you can specify it by using `--base_url=YOUR_REMOTE_HOST`.
+For example:  `python -m imjoy --serve --host=0.0.0.0 --base_url=https://hello-imjoy.com`.
+With this approach, you can also configure a `https` proxy with [nginx for example](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/), and then your will be able to use your server with `https://imjoy.io`.

 0. On your local machine, use your web browser to access the ImJoy app on the remote machine with `http://YOUR_REMOTE_IP:9527` (instead of `https://imjoy.io` ).
 Then connect to the plugin engine by using `http://YOUR_REMOTE_IP:9527` as host and the **connection token** you get when you start the engine.
+If you have `base_url` configured, please replace `YOUR_REMOTE_IP` to your actual domain name or host name.